swaldman/sbt-ethereum/src/main/paradox/tutorials/using-a-smart-contract-i.md

 ```
 An ugly-looking error has occurred.
 The key piece of information in that mess is `insufficient funds for gas * price + value`.

-Our transaction might only have required a few cents worth of ETH to execute, but we don't have a few cents of ETH in our account.
+Our transaction might only have required a few cents worth of ETH to execute, but we don't have a few cents of ETH in our account!

 To see that, let's try the command `ethAddressBalance`:
 ```